banner

 Southern Fried Cabbage Recipe

-Easy Southern Fried Cabbage recipe with complete step-by-step, photo illustrated instructions and a printable recipe.
+Easy Southern Fried Cabbage recipe with complete step-by-step, instructions.

 Made with fresh cabbage, butter, salt, pepper, sugar.
 How easy is that?